the worst cliche

 Hell freakin' NO, right?

 If they even consider their previous relationships in any reflective way, 99% of the time they imagine whatever went wrong was the OTHER person's fault, or perhaps a random occurrence.
 They were victimized, and the hardship is upon them and them alone.

 If they bother reflecting at all, they will imagine that others should feel sorry for THEM, not that they did anything wrong or behaved badly themselves, oh no, nope nope nope NOPE never not EVER.

 OK, so if you're following along with that, what's the point in saying "no games?"

-It's NOT going to ward off anyone along the lines of the above, because NO ONE identifies as that.
+It's NOT going to ward off anyone along the lines of the above, because anyone it accurately describes is in denial.

-If you got your local dyke community all in one enormous auditorium and asked, "Who here wants to avoid overly dramatic women or gameplayers?" about 98% of them would eagerly and emphatically wave their hands as high as they would go, looking terribly pleased with themselves all the while.
+If you got your local lesbian community all in one enormous auditorium and asked, "Who here wants to avoid overly dramatic women or gameplayers?" about 98% of them would eagerly and emphatically wave their hands as high as they would go, looking terribly pleased with themselves all the while.

 If you next asked, "Now, who here IS a gameplayer?" every single woman's arms would be glued to her sides and every single set of eyes would be darting suspiciously from side to side.